The tourism industry is in the reckoning for Digital Transformation, a concept that is disruptively shaping every business in of the industry.

 But has the industry kept up with this change?
 Will this investment priority be consolidated in the future?

-is transformation is there, and it is strong, but there is also a gap between this will and the practicality of implementing the processes in practice.
+The will to adapt to this transformation is there, and it is strong, but there is also a gap between this will and the practicality of implementing the processes in practice.
 As the chart below shows, efforts are being made to keep up, but there is still room for improvement.
 In 2022 Travel leaders were vastly more confident in 2022 that they’re making progress on digital transformation initiatives than in 2021.

 Source: Skift